mccps/raspberry_pi_intro/Scratch_GPIO.md

 ![Breadboard](https://image.ibb.co/iepjSw/Screen_Shot_2017_12_07_at_10_01_07_AM.png)

 The LED has a short leg and a long leg.
 Put the long leg (positive, anode) into one row of the breadboard and shorter leg (negative, cathode) into a different row.
 Put one end of the resistor into same row as the negative, shorter leg of the LED.
-Put the other end of the resistor in the negative rail of the breadboard.
+Put the other end of the resistor into it's own row.
+Use one jumper wire to connect the ground (GND) pin on the Raspberry Pi  to end of the resistor.
 Take another jumper wire and slot one end onto the short leg of the LED.
+Connect the other end to GPIO pin #17.
 You should end up with something that looks like this:

 ![RPi_Breadboard](https://image.ibb.co/mzy8sw/Screen_Shot_2017_12_11_at_9_34_20_AM.png)